You've got questions. We've got answers!

 What does a witness do?

-As a witness, you will learn how to portray a character ranging from quirky to technical experts on the witness stand (many actors enjoy being witnesses), and how to give trouble to opposing lawyers during cross-examination.
+As a witness, you will learn how to portray a character.
+These personas will range from quirky to sad to academic.
+You will learn how to remain a composed presenter on the witness stand (many actors enjoy being witnesses) and how to give trouble to opposing lawyers during cross-examination.

 What will I gain as a part of NUMT?